jax-ml/jax/docs/new_docs/101/random.md

 Sequential equivalence would impose exactly the kind of ordering constraint JAX's design exists to avoid.
-Giving it up means samples drawn from independent keys don't depend on each other in any order — so generation can be freely vectorized and sharded.
+Giving it up means samples drawn from independent keys don't depend on each other in any order, so generation can be freely vectorized and sharded.

 Since keys are just arrays, they compose with everything else in JAX.
 You can